telerik/kendo-angular-i18n-sample/README.md

 npm run i18n-translate-kendo-es
 ```

-## Running the application with the Spanish locale
+## Running the Application

+To run your application with the `es-ES` locale, run:

 ```
 ng run start-es